adilkhr/my-ms3-project/README.md

 * An add word paged which will allow the logged in user to add a word into the dictionary
 * A logout option for users to log out once they are finished using the site

 Also if a user is logged in and have added words into the dictionary they will be able to delete or edit the word at the home page, when clicking the edit button, they will be directed to a new page to edit the word and update the definiton along with the word.
+Only the user of the created word has acess to this feature

 ***